As an art and craft teacher by profession, most of my articles are related to art and craft ideas.

-How to Make a Pop-Up Bird Card
+Learn How to Make a Bird Pop-Up Card

 Paper pop-ups are an interesting papercraft.
 This bird was created by Paul Jackson and inspired me to create a version for my child.
 I designed this pop-up piece to have a bird that looks like it's flying in the clouds.
 I converted it to be a birthday party invitation, and the kids loved it!

 What You'll Need

 - A4 size pastel sheet (smaller bird) or A3 size sheet (larger bird)

 Step 1.
 Fold the Paper and Draw Half of the Bird

 Keep the A4 size sheet flat on the table and fold it in half.
 I used a pastel sheet here because they're sturdy and helps the bird from drooping down.
 The end result will be five times better.